poshbotio/PoshBot/docs/guides/configuration.md

-PluginDirectory                   | string    | The directory to first look for plugins (modules) in PluginRepository                  | string[]  | The PowerShell repository(s) to look for plugins (modules) in ModuleManifestsToLoad             | string[]  | Path(s) to module manifests to load at bot startup LogLevel                          | string    | The verbosity of logs BackendConfiguration              | hashtable | Hashtable containing configuration settings needed by backend provider PluginConfiguration               | hashtable | Hashtable of parameter values to pass to bot commands when appropriate BotAdmins                         | string[]  | List of chat handles who will granted bot administrator privledges
+PluginDirectory                   | string    | The directory to first look for plugins (modules) in PluginRepository                  | string[]  | The PowerShell repository(s) to look for plugins (modules) in ModuleManifestsToLoad             | string[]  | Path(s) to module manifests to load at bot startup AddCommandReactions               | bool      | Add reactions to a chat message indicating the command is being executed, has succeeded, or failed
+LogLevel                          | string    | The verbosity of logs MaxLogSizeMB                      | int       | The maximum log file size in megabytes MaxLogsToKeep                     | int       | The maximum number of logs to keep before rotating LogCommandHistory                 | bool      | Log command history to a separate file for convenience CommandHistoryMaxLogSizeMB        | int       | The maximum log file size for the command history CommandHistoryMaxLogsToKeep       | int       | The maximum number of logs to keep for command history before rotating BackendConfiguration              | hashtable | Hashtable containing configuration settings needed by backend provider PluginConfiguration               | hashtable | Hashtable of parameter values to pass to bot commands when appropriate BotAdmins                         | string[]  | List of chat handles who will granted bot administrator privledges